erickbaor8/app-converter_numbers-js/README.md

 ## **Description**

-Number Converter is a simple program that converts numbers in format decimal, hexadecimal, octal and binary to others formats, i.e. to binary, octal, hexadecimal and decimal.
+Number Converter is a simple program that converts numbers in format binary to binary, octal, hexadecimal and decimal.

 ## **Features**